GaloisInc/pirate/doc/tutorial.rst

 We'll use libpirates channels to communicate between these two enclaves.
 This library provides an API that is quite comparable to the standard POSIX file I/O API.

 libpirate can operate in both stream and datagram modes.
 For this demonstration we're using streams.
+Just like the standard :code:`read` and :code:`write` API, operations might not use the whole buffer given.
+We wrap those calls here to call them until the given buffer is exhausted.

 .. code-block:: c